Optimal Quantum Thermometry with Coarse-grained Measurements: PROOF OF EQ.

 and the Gaussian cumulative function

 then

-where $C_0$ is a constant. \end{theorem} Crucially, the constant $C_0$ does not depend on system size, but only on parameters such as the locality of the Hamiltonian, the lattice structure, or the correlation length $\xi$.
+where $C_0$ is a constant. \end{theorem} Crucially, the constant $C_0$ does not depend on system size, but only on parameters such as the range of the Hamiltonian ($z$), the lattice structure, or the correlation length $\xi$.